Eyecon slots used to be mainly confined to bingo sites such as MrQ but are now reaching a much wider audience.

 White Wizard is an older Eyecon game with the usual free spins bonus round and an expanding wild in the form of the Wizard himself.
 The deluxe version has a 5 x 4 reels array instead of the original’s 5 x 3, and 100 paylines instead of 25.

 Temple of Iris used to be called Temple of Isis (which, for an Egyptian themed slot, is a more historically accurate name).
 It was originally released in 2003 and was Eyecon’s first slot game.
 The “Iris” version has up to date graphics.
-The sequel, Temple of Ausar, is very similar (the RTP is slightly worse).
-Both have a free spins bonus round of 15 spins with a 3x multiplier.
+The sequel, Temple of Ausar, is very similar (the RTP is slightly worse) and now there’s a second sequel called Temple of Iris 2.
+All three games have a free spins bonus round of 15 spins with a 3x multiplier.

 Sugar Train has an extra bonus feature as well as the usual 15- 25 free spins and pick me bonus rounds.
 The gumball delivery (or Christmas cookie delivery, in the Xmas re-skin) is triggered when the red indicator is filled and awards up to five multiplier payouts (of up to x100 each) – this can happen after any non winning spin in the base game.